Marine insurance: Salvage and prizes

-Australia has adopted an amended version of this Act, being the Marine Insurance Act 1909.

 Claims basis and deductibles

 Marine insurance is always written on an occurrence basis, covering claims that arise out of damage or injury that took place during the policy period, regardless when claims are made.
 Policy features often include extensions of coverage for items typical to a marine business such as liability for container damage and removal of debris.

 A deductible is the first amount of a claim that the policy holders bears themselves.
 There can occasionally be a zero deductible but in most cases a deductible applies to claims made under a policy of marine insurance.